“The Xbox Series X is an extremely powerful console, but it still struggles to deliver console-selling exclusives.”

 The Series X controller fits nicely in your hands and has been ergonomically tweaked to make it slightly more comfortable.
 It’s a bit more social than previous Xbox controllers thanks to the addition of the capture and share button, which allows players to record screenshots and video clips and quickly post them online.

-The Smart Delivery feature, which ensures players get the best version for their system, is a nice touch that will save frustration, but the fact that it’s not available on every game is annoying.
+The Smart Delivery feature, which ensures players get the best version for their system, is a nice touch that will save frustration, but the fact that it’s not available for every game is annoying.
 It’s not even available for every Xbox Game Studios game, which is positively baffling.

 The Xbox Series X is Microsoft’s bet on the future.
 It’s an insanely powerful system that, once the company’s internal teams begin to showcase its power, could wow the gaming world.